Salary Negotiation Tips: How to Know Your Worth

 • Your worth is not directly proportional to your academic qualifications themselves.
 There are some people with no academic papers but have a very high value on their worth

-• Your worth is not linked to the total amount of effort that you are putting in a job.
+• Your worth is not linked to the total amount of effort that you are putting into a job.

 WRITTEN BY